A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

-Here we note that, in unveiling new astrophysical phenomena, the most energetic region of the cosmic antiproton spectrum is the most interesting, since the determination of the high-energy CR source (whether it is due to dark matter decays/annihilations or astrophysical accelerations) relies on the shape of the CR spectrum in the high-energy region.
-It is thus required to quantify the high-energy part of the production cross section of secondary antiprotons.
-At the partonic level, the generation of highly energetic $\bar p$ is dominantly due to the collision of two gluons with highly asymmetric momentum fractions, and the $\bar p$ production cross section off two nuclei is sensitive to the behaviour of the nuclear PDF at high momentum fraction.
-In typical nuclei, the PDF at high $x$ is enhanced by the Fermi motion, so the precise measurement of $\bar p$ production off nuclei are important for quantitative predictions of the cosmic $\bar p$ spectrum.
+Here we note that, in unveiling new astrophysical phenomena, the most energetic region of the cosmic $\bar p$ spectrum is the most interesting, since the determination of the high-energy CR source (whether it is due to dark matter decays/annihilations or astrophysical accelerations) relies on the shape of the CR spectrum in the high-energy region.
+It is thus required to quantify the high-energy part of the production cross section of secondary $\bar p$.
+At the partonic level, the generation of highly energetic $\bar p$ is dominantly due to the collision of two gluons with highly asymmetric momentum fractions, and the $\bar p$ production cross section off two nuclei is sensitive to the gluon content of the nuclei at high momentum fraction, which is not very well known.
+Precise measurements of $\bar p$ production off nuclei are therefore important to improve quantitative predictions of the cosmic $\bar p$ spectrum.

-Currently, the production cross sections of $pp \to \bar p +X$ and $p + ^4$He$ \to \bar p +X$ ($^4$He as target) were measured in the energy range of AMS-02 \cite{diMauro:2014zea,Kappl:2014hha,Donato:2001ms,Aaij:2018svt}.
+Currently, the production cross sections of $pp \to \bar p +X$ and $p + ^4$He$ \to \bar p +X$ ($^4$He as target) were measured~\cite{Aaij:2018svt,Aduszkiewicz:2017sei} in the energy range of AMS-02~\cite{diMauro:2014zea,Kappl:2014hha,Donato:2001ms}.
 In particular, the LHCb experiment with SMOG measured the production of $\bar p$ from the scattering of $p$ beam off $^4$He target in the range of $\bar p$ momentum 12 GeV - 110 GeV \cite{Aaij:2018svt,Korsmeier:2018gcy} and contributed to the improvement of the prediction of the secondary cosmic $\bar p$ spectrum.
-On the other hand, AFTER@ALICE$_{CB}$ (\ie\ the ALICE Central Barrel (CB) used in the fixed target mode) can measure very slow antiprotons, with almost zero momentum.
-The production of such slow $\bar p$ (which are apparently outside the range measurable by AMS-02) with the LHC proton beam correspond to the highest possible energies in the inverse kinematics, where the nuclear target (C, N, O, He) travels at TeV energies, hit an interstellar $p$ at rest and produces a $\bar p$ in the limit of $x_F \to 1$.
+In this context, we note that \AFTERALICECB (\ie\ the ALICE Central Barrel (CB) used in the fixed target mode) can measure very slow $\bar p$, with almost zero momentum.
+The production of such slow $\bar p$ (which are apparently outside the range measurable by AMS-02) with the LHC $p$ beam corresponds to the highest possible energies in the inverse kinematics, where the nuclear target (C, N, O, He) travels at TeV energies, hit an interstellar $p$ at rest and produces a $\bar p$ in the limit of $x_F \to 1$.